Deploy Local WEKA Home on K8s

 Key tuning parameters

-While the defaults handle common loads, you may need to tune the following parameters for very large or small deployments:
+While the defaults handle common loads, tune the following parameters for very large or small deployments:

 • VMCluster: Adjust the CPU, memory, shard count, or capacity.
-You can often reduce these resources for smaller deployments.
+You can reduce these resources for smaller deployments to save infrastructure costs.

-• Worker autoscaling: To prevent the Horizontal Pod Autoscaler (HPA) from resetting during redeployments, set workers.stats.autoscaling.minReplicas to match your baseline usage.
+• Worker autoscaling: To prevent the HPA from resetting during redeployments, set workers.stats.autoscaling.minReplicas to match your calculated baseline usage.

 Prerequisites